Go to Reviews.org US Edition

 Australia is a vast nation, which is why the prospect of rolling out fibre to every home isn’t entirely practical.
-Still, while those in rural and regional areas don’t have access to all of the NBN speed tiers of fixed-line homes in metro places, Fixed Wireless NBN offers better speeds, lower latency and bigger-data plans than Sky Muster satellite NBN.
+Still, while those in rural and regional areas don’t have access to all of the NBN speed tiers of fixed-line homes in metro places, a Fixed Wireless NBN plan offers better speeds, lower latency and bigger-data plans than Sky Muster satellite NBN.

 What is Fixed Wireless NBN, and how does it work?

 The easiest way to conceptualise Fixed Wireless NBN is to think of a massive WiFi network or, if you’re familiar with it, home wireless broadband.
 While the networking gear in your home is designed to share the internet wirelessly for dozens of metres, Fixed Wireless technology is built to wirelessly connect homes to the NBN up to a dozen or so kilometres away.

 Like NBN Sky Muster satellite, Fixed Wireless NBN uses outdoor equipment to receive the Fixed Wireless signal (albeit an antenna rather than a satellite dish).
 A cable is then fed from NBN outdoor antenna to a wall outlet inside the home, which then connects to an NBN connection box.
 The NBN connection box or NBN Network Termination Device (NTD) completes the Fixed Wireless connection once linked to a router to share internet around the home.

 On the other end of the signal is an NBN Fixed Wireless tower.
 These towers may be up to 14km away from an NBN Fixed Wireless home but, no matter the distance, the NBN Fixed Wireless towers are what connects to the fibre of the NBN.
 Fixed Wireless NBN users should expect latency similar to ADSL2+.